nicholaszk/Deep-Learning/README.md

 ```
 At the end of the model a Softmax function generates probability predictions for each pixel.

+Here is a drawn diagram of my FCN model:
+![Alt text][image6]

-Here is the code for our model:
+Here is my code to implement the above model:

 ```
 def fcn_model(inputs, num_classes):